Xarelto and Erectile Dysfunction: Personal Story

 The doctors said that the medical knowledge on these physiological mechanisms is limited; there are plenty of unknown chemical paths where this could go wrong.
 They don’t even know which are the chemical triggers of libido, apparently, this is not testosterone.

 When I searched on EudraVigilance and FDA’s Adverse Event Reporting System (FAERS) I found that there was a number of Individual Case Safety Reports with same adverse reactions (one even included penile size reduced).
-I would encourage anyone to submit side effects directly or via one’s healthcare professional to these databases, as well as Rxisk.

 Currently, I am at a loss as what I should do to resolve the situation, or as to how the drug affected my organism and whether this can be remedied.